- Aguia Resources is focused on being the sole source of domestic phosphate supply to the fertilizer market in southern Brazil

 - Ideal location with proximity to local infrastructure (roads, rail, power, port) in a major farming region that imports 100% of it’s phosrock

 - Team in place to take Três Estradas through to production

-- Bankable Feasibility underway with a focus on further optimization as the resource continues to grow
+- Bankable Feasibility underway with a focus on further optimization of the mineral resources

 - EIA submitted for review by FEPAM Oct 2016